floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 // Problem statement regarding identification of optimal module boundaries

+// Microservice is architectural style or just SOA-approach? @carrasco_etal_2018

 // Explain the process of modularization, including the identification of modules
 // TODO: explain graphs in mathematical terms
 // TODO: explain difference between top-down approach and bottom-up approach